sohomghosh/Generator-Guided-Crowd-Reaction-Assessment/README.md

 ## For scoring pre-trained GGEA
 Step-1: Install the packages mentioned in the `requirements.txt` file.<br>
 Step-2: Execute the notebook `Scoring_GGEA.ipynb` following the instructions present in it.
-This notebook will automatically download the model artefacts.
+This notebook will automatically download the model artefacts from [HugingFace](https://huggingface.co/sohomghosh/ggea-generator-guided-crowd-reaction-assessment).
 It has been developed & tested using Google Colab.<br>

 ```bibtex
 @INPROCEEDINGS{ghosh-wtal-www2024,